How to Sell a House By Owner in Washington (2026 Update)

 In Washington, closings are most often blocked by these issues:

 • Moisture Damage: Fiber cement and wood siding are common in Washington homes and can be very durable when well-maintained.
-However, the accumulation of moss on roofs and lack of proper vapor barriers in crawlspaces can cause water damage and wood rot if not checked regularly.
+However, the accumulation of moss on roofs and lack of proper vapor barriers can cause water damage and wood rot if not checked regularly.

 • Worn Roof Materials: Washington’s constant moisture and overcast days can cause asphalt shingles to wear out faster than expected.
 This can cause moss and algae growth to trap water against the surface and accelerate the shingle decay.